gramatgril/gg-trgovina/README.md

 # Gramat Gril Website Repo

-Built by Gatsby, Contentful, Flowpaper and Font Awesome
+Built by Gatsby, Contentful and Font Awesome.
+Hosted on Netlify.